What are the benefits of accountants working with R&D tax experts?

-An accountant that’s worth even a fraction of their weight in gold will know your company inside out and can provide essential advice regarding all sorts of financial matters, like how to stay the right side of the Revenue and how to promote growth.
+An accountant that’s worth even a fraction of their weight in gold will know your company inside out and can provide essential advice regarding all sorts of financial matters, like how to stay the right side of Revenue and how to promote growth.
 Remember that this relationship is important and is not under any threat if you decide to work with an R&D expert like Tax Cloud/Myriad Associates.
-This is primarily because it’s a really niche area with many pitfalls so expert knowledge is vital.
-Also, R&D advisors such as ourselves want to work alongside you and your accountant as we solely provide help with R&D tax credits and their associated schemes - nothing else.
+R&D Tax Credits is a really specialised area with many pitfalls so expert knowledge is crucial.
+Also, the Tax Cloud portal deals solely with R&D Tax Credits and nothing else.

 So what exactly are R&D Tax Credits?

-R&D Tax Credits were unveiled in the year 2000 and are a Revenue-backed tax incentive designed to help Irish companies invest in innovation.
-They do this by offering your business an opportunity to get back a percentage of its R&D expenditure, either as tax credits or as a lump sum.
+The R&D Tax Credits scheme has been around in Ireland since 2004 and is a Revenue-backed tax incentive designed to help Irish companies invest in innovation.
+It works by offering your business an opportunity to get back a percentage of its R&D expenditure, either as tax credits or as a lump sum.

-If a business has carried out any research and development, particularly over the last 12 months, then it may well qualify for R&D Tax Credits, which can cut down your Corporation Tax bill or increase your taxable losses.
+If a business has carried out any research and development, particularly over the last couple of years, then it may well qualify for R&D Tax Credits, which can cut down your Corporation Tax bill or increase your taxable losses.

 Why is it so important to get right?